C. J. Aiken

-Charles Justin "C. J." Aiken (born September 27, 1990) is an American professional basketball player who last played for Taoyuan Pauian Archiland of the Taiwanese Super Basketball League.
+Charles Justin "C. J." Aiken (born September 27, 1990) is an American professional basketball player.
 He played college basketball for Saint Joseph's University.

 College career

 In his three-year college career at Saint Joseph's, Aiken played 98 games (82 starts) while averaging 9.6 points, 5.0 rebounds and 3.3 blocks in 30.2 minutes per game.
 Over his stint, he was one of the top shot-blockers in the NCAA as he earned Atlantic 10 Defensive Player of the Year honors in 2011–12.

 In April 2013, Aiken declared for the NBA draft, forgoing his final year of college eligibility.